 Reach out to friends if you are having a hard time coping.
 You are not alone.
 If you or someone you know needs support, the CDC has a list of helplines as well as advice for handling stress.

 Help Others and Focus On the Good Things

 While you may only hear negative reports on the news, there is a lot of good happening, too.
-People are going out of their way to help and support neighbours and strangers during this time.
+People are going out of their way to help and support neighbors and strangers during this time.
 Check out these “coronavirus stories” of people helping each other.
-Not only will you be encouraged, but you may also find some inspiration for assisting your neighbours and community as well.
+Not only will you be encouraged, but you may also find some inspiration for assisting your neighbors and community as well.